BND Hamburger Icon

 SIP trunking pricing

 If you have plenty of historical data on monthly usage, a metered plan could be a cost-effective solution.
-A metered plan can cost as little as 0.008 cents per minute for domestic calls and 1 cent per minute for international calls ― to some countries.
+A metered plan can cost as little as 0.008 cents per minute for domestic calls and 1 cent per minute for international calls to certain countries.

 However, if you’re unsure of your monthly usage, a metered plan may lead to overages and surprise charges.
-Unmetered plans, which typically include calls to the United States, Canada and Puerto Rico, are available for around $20-$30 per channel.
+Unmetered plans, which typically include calls to the United States, Canada and Puerto Rico, are available for around $20 to $30 per channel.

 Pricing factors for SIP trunking